YU-Zhejian/art_modern/docs/Install.md

 ## `USE_MALLOC`

-Whether to use alternative high-performance `malloc`/`free` implementations like [jemalloc](https://github.com/jemalloc/jemalloc) or [mi-malloc](https://github.com/microsoft/mimalloc).
+Whether to use alternative high-performance `malloc`/`free` implementations like mi-malloc or jemalloc.
 Using those implementations can improve the performance of the program but slightly increase memory consumptions.

 - **`AUTO` (DEFAULT): Will use mi-malloc and then jemalloc if possible.**
 - `MIMALLOC`: Find and use mi-malloc, and fail if not found.
 - `JEMALLOC`: Find and use jemalloc, and fail if not found.
-- `OFF`: Will not use alternative `malloc`/`free` implementations.
+- `NOP`: Will not use alternative `malloc`/`free` implementations.
+I.e., use the system-provided `malloc`/`free` implementations.

+## `USE_CCACHE`

+Whether to use [ccache](https://ccache.dev/) to speed up the compilation process.
+Howevwer, it may not work on some systems.

+- **`OFF` (DEFAULT): Will not use ccache.**
+- `ON`: Will use ccache if available.

 ## Platform-Specific Building Instructions